Xiaofei-it/Shelly/README.md

 Now let's see another example which is more complex.
 Suppose that you want to use Retrofit to send an HTTP request, and

-1. If the response is successful, invoke two particular methods of MyActivity and SecondActivity;
+1. If the response is successful, invoke two particular methods of `MyActivity` and `SecondActivity`;

 2. If the response is not successful, show a toast on the screen;